ninja3011/Block_Based_Circuit_Design/README.md

 # Block Based Circuit Design

-This summer I was mentored under the FOSSi Foundation to develop a Block Based Circuit Design Solution using blockly by google.
+This summer I was mentored by the FOSSi Foundation to develop a Block Based Circuit Design Solution using blockly by google.
 I am excited to introduce to you the result!